-The proposed ordinance identifies three types of wind turbines: Small Tower-Mounted Wind Energy Turbines (STMWET), Small Structure-Mounted Wind Energy Turbines (SSMWET) and Medium Wind Energy Turbines (MWET).
+The proposed ordinance identifies three types of wind turbines:

+- Small Tower-Mounted Wind Energy Turbines (STMWET) - Small Structure-Mounted Wind Energy Turbines (SSMWET) - Medium Wind Energy Turbines (MWET)

 Staff prepared the attached chart summarizing the three types of turbines and the zoning districts where each would be allowed, either as a principal use permitted or a principal use permitted subject to special conditions (a special land use).
 The draft ordinance language has a number of considerations for siting and design requirements, as well as health and safety issues for all three types of wind turbines.

-Small Tower-Mounted Wind Energy Turbines

-STMWETs are proposed to be a special land use in all non-residential districts with a height not to exceed 100 feet.
-One exception is that these turbines would be a principal use permitted in the OST District (Office Service Technology), I-1 District (Light Industrial) and I-2 District (General Industrial) if the property is located at least 300 feet from residentially zoned property.
+Small Tower-Mounted Wind Energy Turbines are proposed to be a special land use in all non-residential districts with a height not to exceed 100 feet.
+One exception is that these turbines would be a principal use permitted in the OST District (Planned Office Service Technology), I-1 District (Light Industrial) and I-2 District (General Industrial) if the property is located at least 300 feet from residentially zoned property.
 These wind turbines would be limited to the rear yard with a required setback equal to the height of the tower.
 In most cases, STMWETs would not be permitted in any residential district.
-There is one exception.
-STMWETs would be permitted in single-family residential districts as a special land use requiring City Council approval on sites 25 acres or larger with already developed institutional uses.
+There is one exception: STMWETs would be permitted in single-family residential districts as a special land use requiring City Council approval on sites 25 acres or larger with already developed institutional uses.
 For the purposes of this ordinance, institutional uses would be defined as religious, educational and civic uses.
-A map identifying the parcels in the City that would meet the aforementioned requirements is attached.
 Turbines on residentially-zoned parcels with institutional uses would be limited to a height of 60 feet.
+Included in this packet is a letter from Roy Prentice of MSU Tollgate Farms highlighting the important relationship between sustainable energy technologies and educational institutions.

-Small Structure-Mounted Wind Energy Turbines

-SSMWETs are proposed to be a permitted use in all non-residential districts with a height not to exceed 15 feet measured from the highest point of the roof with a required setback of 15 feet.
+Small Structure-Mounted Wind Energy Turbines are proposed to be a permitted use in all non-residential districts with a height not to exceed 15 feet measured from the highest point of the roof with a required setback of 15 feet.
 SSMWETs would be a special land use in single-family residential districts on parcels 25 acres or larger containing developed institutional uses and would not otherwise be permitted in any residential district.

-Medium Wind Energy Turbines

-MWETs are proposed to be a special land use in the I-1 District (Light Industrial), I-2 District (General Industrial) and the OST District (Office Service Technology).
+Medium Wind Energy Turbines are proposed to be a special land use in the I-1 District (Light Industrial), I-2 District (General Industrial) and the OST District (Planned Office Service Technology).
 They would be limited to a height of 150 feet with a required setback equal to the total height of the tower.
 Additional regulations regarding ground clearance, noise, vibration, guy wires, etc. are also provided for in the proposed ordinance.
 No more than one medium-sized turbine would be allowed for each 2.5 acres of land.